 ShebaFilms is a Canadian film, video and new media production company with a difference.
-Shebafilms is led by Kelly Saxberg and Ron Harpelle.
-We specialize in documentaries with social justice themes and local stories (Rosies of the North, Letters from Karelia, Under The Red Star).
-We make award-winning films that both educate and entertain.
+Led by filmmakers Kelly Saxberg and Ron Harpelle, we specialize in documentary films that focus on historical films, environmental issues, and social justice, with a strong emphasis on issues affecting Northern Ontario.
+For the last two decades we have been making award-winning films that both educate and entertain.
 You can watch most of them on our Vimeo channels. and follow may of our projects on Facebook.

 HERE ARE SOME OF OUR CURRENT PROJECTS